 The Company considers financial instruments with an original maturity of three months or less to be cash and cash equivalents.
 The Company maintains cash and cash equivalents at multiple financial institutions, and, at times, these balances exceed federally insurable limits.
 As a result, there is a concentration of credit risk related to amounts on deposit.
 The Company believes any risks are mitigated through the size and security of the financial institution at which its cash balances are held.

+SMARTRENT, INC.

-10SMARTRENT, INC.NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

+(Uaudited)

+(in thousands, except per share amounts)

 Restricted Cash